mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/running-from-source.md

 6. Unzip the downloaded file
 7. Change directory to where the software files have been extracted
 8. Type and run `python mindfulness-at-the-computer.py` on Windows or `python3 mindfulness-at-the-computer.py`on GNU/Linux systems

+### MacOS
+1. Install python: `brew install python3`
+2. Download the project files from GitHub, by clicking on *the green "Clone or download" button* and then "Download ZIP"
+3. Change directory to where the software files have been extracted
+4. create a virtual environment: `python3 -m venv ./venv`.
+You should now have a venv folder in your project
+5. activate this venv: `source ./venv/bin/activate`.
+You can test whether you are using the right python now by doing:
+`which python` and `which pip`.
+You should be seeing the python and pip from the ./venv/bin/python folder
+6. install dependencies in this environment: `pip install -r requirements.txt`
+8. Type and run `python mindfulness-at-the-computer.py`

 ## Creating a shortcut (Optional)